-The main headline should clearly describe the content of your landing page and always include the most important keywords (try to insert the most important keywords close to the beginning of the header).
+The main headline should clearly describe the content of your landing page and always include the most important keywords (try to insert the most important keywords close to the beginning of the heading).
 It should always be marked as <H1> in the code.
-It is also recommended to use sub-headers to break up the text.
-These headers should contain keywords that directly relate to the text below it.
+It is also recommended to use subheadings to break up the text.
+These headings should contain keywords that directly relate to the text below it.

 Body text should explain what you are offering in more detail.
-Instead of mindlessly adding the keyword multiple times, try using synonyms of your main keyword.
-It’s important that the text is natural, easy to understand, and provides value to the reader.
-Don’t try to stuff as many keywords as possible just for the sake of it.
+Instead of mindlessly adding the keyword multiple times, try using synonyms of your main keywords.
+Google’s algorithm shifted from word base to semantic search, in order to better match search intent.
+So don’t try to stuff as many keywords as possible just for the sake of it.
 To maintain high quality content, the text has to be natural, easy to understand, and provides value to the reader.